hao1300/clouddash-aws/README.md

 If CloudDash is useful to you or your company, please consider sponsoring the project.
 Sponsorship helps pay for code signing, release infrastructure, CI builds, test devices, security maintenance, and the time required to keep CloudDash improving.

-You can support the project by using the GitHub Sponsors button if it is available on this repository, sharing feedback, reporting issues, contributing patches, or reaching out through [Chrome-Stats](https://chrome-stats.com/) for larger sponsorships.
+You can support the project by using the GitHub Sponsors button available on this repository, sharing feedback, reporting issues, and contributing patches.

 ## License